United flight lands safely without an external panel, adding more problems for Boeing

 The airline will also launch an investigation to understand how the damage occurred, the spokesperson added.

-The plane was carrying 139 passengers and 6 crew — none of whom were injured.
+The plane was carrying 139 passengers and six crew.
+None of them were injured.

 When asked for comment, Boeing instead referred The Independent to United.